 For funding purposes, Alwin Holland is designated as an “inner city” school.
 We receive additional funding for a school meals program and social equity programs.
 During the 2016/17 year we will continue to offer a breakfast program and a healthy snack program to our students.
 Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.

-Alwin Holland is a K to 6 school with 15 divisions.
-We have 17 classroom teachers, with one pair of teachers team teaching.
-Other teaching staff includes a .5 teacher librarian, 3 prep teachers (with .6, .4, and .2 assignments), one .4 Reading Recovery, .8 learning assistance teacher.
+Alwin Holland is a K to 6 school with 16 divisions.
+We have 17 classroom teachers, which includes one pair of teachers team teaching.
+Other teaching staff includes a full-time learning assistant, a part-time teacher librarian, two part-time prep teachers, and one part-time Reading Recovery teacher.
 A school district itinerant inclusion teacher, a speech pathologist, and a speech assistant also visit the school to help prepare and deliver programs to several of our students.
 We have a principal and a vice principal who are allocated 1.5 FTE administration time.
-Our support staff includes a full-time secretary, thirteen educational assistants, three lunch period monitors, a .8 Aboriginal Student Support Worker and a .8 school meals program/canteen coordinator.
-We also have one full-time and one half-time custodian.
+Our support staff includes a full-time secretary, twelve educational assistants, three lunch period monitors, an Aboriginal Student Support Worker and a school meals program/canteen coordinator.
+We also have one full-time and one part-time custodian.

 Our PAC and staff are committed to developing a strong sense of community spirit within our school.
 We believe this will enhance our students’ social, emotional, and academic growth.
 We work hard to involve students in a variety of activities and provide opportunities for students to develop leadership skills in a number of areas.
 Research indicates there is a link between student behaviour and academic success.
-Our School-wide Behaviour Support System reflects the core values identified by the school community: respect and responsibility.
-The goal of our School-wide System is to promote a safe and caring school climate where the focus is on teaching and learning.
+Our school-wide behaviour matrix and Code of Conduct reflect the core values identified by the school community: respect and responsibility.
+The goal of our matrix and Code of Conduct is to promote a safe and caring school climate where the focus is on teaching and learning.